ursatile/css4eng/201-basic-css-selectors.md

 {% include_relative {{page.examples}}/dragons-tigers-geese-oh-my.html %}

-Now, in the current CSS standard, and in all modern browsers, type selectors will never override class selectors, and class selectors will never override ID selectors.
+In the current CSS standard, and in all modern browsers, type selectors will never override class selectors, and class selectors will never override ID selectors.
 Or, to put it another way, even if it's a million geese against one tiger, the tiger's still going to win.

-Now, I believe that this was always the *intention* of the specificity model, but an earlier version of the CSS spec said that selectors should be compared by adding up each column's value and then comparing them in "a number system with a large base".
+I believe that this was always the *intention* of the specificity model, but an earlier version of the CSS spec said that selectors should be compared by adding up each column's value and then comparing them in "a number system with a large base".
 Webkit and Mozilla both decided that 256 was a large base, because this meant they could give the ID, class, and type specificity eight bits each and pack the result into a single 32-bit integer -- which meant if you wrote a selector with two hundred and fifty six classes on it, that selector would actually override a single ID selector.

 Let's be clear: this was an edge case nobody was ever expected to find, because there's no reason why you would *ever* put 256 CSS classes in a single selector.
 But somebody found it, [posted about it on Hacker News back in 2012](https://news.ycombinator.com/item?id=4388649), and it somehow became part of CSS folklore that this behaviour was intentional.
 The exact number differed: some people wrote blog posts about how eleven classes overrides an ID, some people said it was a hundred, some people said it was 256 - but there are so many wrong versions out there that if you search for it, you'll probably find a dozen wrong answers before you find the right one.
 At the time I'm writing this, ChatGPT 4o will confidently tell you that eleven classes overrides an ID in CSS selectors - complete with an example: